karlsencoin/.github/profile/README.md

 ## Contributing

-All repositories accept issues and pull requests.
+The repositories listed above accept issues and pull requests.
 For larger changes, open an issue first so we can align on approach.
 The Discord **#dev** channel is the fastest place to ask questions.

 ## License

 Each repository carries its own license.
 The Rust node is forked from the rusty-kaspa codebase and remains under its original ISC / MIT terms.
-KarlsenAI components are licensed individually — see each repo's `LICENSE` file.
+KarlsenAI worker components are licensed individually — see each repo's `LICENSE` file.